ammohseni/nah-audit-companion/README.md

 used as sources.

-- **Permanent checkpoints.** Definitions and results are recorded from primary PDFs with exact references, full hypotheses, conclusions, conventions, dependencies, and limitations.
+- **Permanent checkpoints.** Definitions and results are recorded from primary mathematical sources with exact references, full hypotheses, conclusions, conventions, dependencies, and limitations.
 Audits reuse these checkpoints across draft revisions; substantive checkpoint updates are dated and explained.
 - **Mathematical completeness and physics-facing reporting.** The full mathematical assessment checks hypotheses, conventions, applicability, and implications.
 A separate physics-facing action list gives only material corrections, preserving the manuscript's physical motivation, notation, and style.
-Simplifying the presentation never weakens the mathematical assessment; harmless convention differences and optional formal refinements remain internal.
+Simplifying the presentation does not weaken the mathematical assessment; harmless convention differences and optional formal refinements remain internal.
 - **Complete claim map.** Every registered claim appears with its type,